101 Read Hall

-Since 2000 Professor Miller has published thirteen scholarly essays, in journals or in books, on Irish emigration and/or the evolution of Irish and Irish-American societies and identities.
+Since 2000 Professor Miller has authored or co-authored twenty published scholarly essays, published in journals or in books, on Irish emigration, Irish religious demography, Irish historiography, and/or the evolution of Irish and Irish-American societies and identities.
 Among the most important of these are:

 “’Heirs of Freedom’ or ‘Slaves to England’?
 Protestant Society and Unionist Hegemony in Nineteenth-century Ulster,” Radical History Review, special issue on “The Irish Question,” 104 (Spring 2009);